Australia could become a renewable energy superpower. One factor behind this is that Australia gets stronger sun than most developed countries.

 - The southern border of the USA is about the same distance from the equator as Port Macquarie (half way between Sydney and Brisbane).
 So northern Australia gets more sun than the south of the USA.

 Here is another way of understanding how strong Australian sun is, compared to Europe.
 People often think of Macquarie Island, which lies far south of New Zealand, as being in the Antarctic.
-Well Manchester in England is as far north (latitude 54 degrees north) as Macquarie island is south (latitude 55 degrees south).
-Northern Europe gets very weak sun and if it were not for the Gulf Stream, much of Europe would be very cold.

 So, considering only the factor of sun strength (closeness to the equator), Australia has better solar resources than most developed countries – and we have other advantages too, which mean that Australia could become a renewable energy superpower.